systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

  * The Qualification for this `EC2 Instance` turns from a red X to a green checkmark.

 ## 10. Review the Diagram Outline Panel
-* **Confirmation warnings (no action needed)**: Each of the four AWS Components you used has a red tools Confirmation warning, which is telling you that the Model does not match the resources in reality.
+* **Confirmation warnings (no action needed)**: Each of the four AWS Assets you used has a red tools Confirmation warning, which is telling you that the Model does not match the resources in reality.
 The model is proposing to create each of these Resources once you hit `Apply Changes` (you can see them listed in the `Changes Panel`).
 Once they are created, these Confirmations will turn green.
 * **A single Qualification warning (no action needed)**: As mentioned earlier, there's an orange Qualification warning on the `Ingress` rule, which we expect to be qualified for use once the `Security Group` is created, because it will automatically pass the Group ID through.
 * Looks like we're good to go!